Project Summary

 What have we published on this topic?

 - Molly Mulcahy, Noura El Habbal, JeAnna Redd, Haijing Sun, Brigid Gregg and Dave Bridges.
-GDF15 knockout does not substantially impact perinatal body weight or neonatal outcomes in mice 2024. bioRxiv Full Text Details.
-Preprint
+GDF15 knockout does not substantially impact perinatal body weight or neonatal outcomes in mice 2024.
+Endocrinology Full Text Details.

 - Laura Gunder, Innocence Harvey, JeAnna Redd, Carol Davis, Ayat AL-Tamimi, Susan Brooks and Dave Bridges.
 Obesity Augments Glucocorticoid-Dependent Muscle Atrophy in Male C57BL/6J Mice 2020.
 Biomedicines 8(10):420 Full Text Details.